lilianhabib/pe-projects/journal.md

 ## Lesson 096: PHP functions

 ### Standup
 * What is one thing you learned yesterday?
-Yesterday I learned about the foreach statement and
+Yesterday I learned about the foreach statement.
+The foreach statement will call each item and run a block of code for each item and do what you tell it to do (for example, create a list of each item).
+I also learned how to use PHP to create an entire website.
+It was pretty confusing at first, but I kept typing the same things over and it stuck.
+Still need more practice though.

 * What is something that was confusing?

 * Is there anything you are excited to learn?
+I am excited to learn about and practice writing PHP functions and look for some use-cases for PHP.

 * Blockers: None!

 ## Lesson Notes
+* Scope: Very simple: PHP has function scope.
+That's the only kind of scope separator that exists in PHP.
+Variables inside a function are only available inside that function.
+Variables outside of functions are available anywhere outside of functions, but not inside any function.
+This means there's one special scope in PHP: the global scope.
+Any variable declared outside of any function is within this global scope.
+* So, the $variables floating around in the program are scoped to the whole project, and the $variables in each function body are scoped to their respective function.
+They can’t access each other’s stuff!
+* Anything outside of a function is called the global scope.
+* Anything inside of a function is called the function scope.
+* When you are planning out the function, the various things that will be needed are called parameters.
+* When you go to call and actually run the function, then the values you pass into those parameter slots are referred to as arguments.
 *

 ## conclusion / major takeaways?
-*
+* Thinking about where PHP can be used has made me realize that PHP can be used in a lot of apps and websites.